-Unit 2: Incident Site Management Element 2.2: Liaison with Interfacing Agencies Performance Criteria (a) Identification of responding agencies (b) Understanding of agency roles Scope Interfacing Agencies may include: Network Rail or other infrastructure manager Other train/freight operators Other transport providers (such as London Underground, light rail including tram operators) British Transport Police Civil police Fire and rescue service Ambulance service Local authorities ORR Rail Accident Investigation Branch (RAIB) Voluntary sector organisations such as Mountain Rescue and Lowland Rescue Agency roles may include: Rail industry response management and co-ordination Primary Support Operator, Support Operator and Owning Operator roles and responsibilities Site safety Co-ordination of emergency services Implementation of cordons Security of site Assisting with train evacuation Fire fighting, rescue and recovery Medical treatment Recovery of bodies Recovery of personal property Preservation of reception centres Essential Underpinning Knowledge Generic roles and responsibilities of external agency personnel Incident site command and control arrangements Interface protocol at the incident site - identification of lead agency
+Unit 2: Incident Site Management and Passenger Welfare Element 2.2: Liaison with Interfacing Agencies Performance Criteria a.
+Identification of responding agencies b.
+Understanding of agency roles c.
+Understanding the need for all responding organisations to work together with a joint and co-ordinated approach and the mechanisms for achieving this through JESIP (Joint Emergency Service Interoperability Principles) Scope Responding Agencies with which there may be an interface include: Network Rail or other infrastructure manager Other train/freight operators Other transport providers (such as London Underground, light rail including tram operators) British Transport Police Civil police Fire and rescue service Ambulance service Local authorities ORR Rail Accident Investigation Branch (RAIB) Voluntary sector organisations such as Mountain Rescue and Lowland Rescue Agency roles may include: Rail industry response management and co-ordination Primary Support Operator, Support Operator and Owning Operator roles and responsibilities Site safety Co-ordination of emergency services Implementation of cordons Security of site Assisting with train evacuation Firefighting, rescue and recovery Medical treatment Recovery of bodies Recovery of personal property Preservation of evidence Provision of reception centres Joint working may include: - Why it is important for the various responding agencies to work jointly - The purpose of JESIP to support this - The five principles identified as key to delivering this: Co-locate, Communicate, Co-ordinate, Jointly Understood Risk and Shared Situational Awareness Essential Underpinning Knowledge Generic roles and responsibilities of external agency personnel Incident site command and control arrangements Interface protocol at the incident site - identification of lead agency Understanding and application of the JESIP principles

-Unit 2: Incident Site Management Element 2.3: Incident Site Planning and Management Performance Criteria (a) Ensuring that the needs and welfare of passengers are adequately considered (b) Provision of relevant expertise and advice (c) Understanding of interfacing agency requirements (d) Determination of actions in conjunction with interfacing agencies (e) Management and co-ordination of railway undertaking resources to implement actions determined Scope Ensuring that the needs and welfare of passengers are adequately considered may include: Ensuring that passengers are provided with appropriate information, reassurance and support (making arrangements for more railway undertaking staff to attend if necessary) and that on board environmental conditions and passenger behaviour are continually monitored, particularly where trains are trapped or stranded Identifying those who are vulnerable (as a result of medical conditions, age, disability, poor understanding of English, etc.) Arranging for the provision of water and/or other refreshments if necessary Determining any subsequent requirements for the evacuation of passengers on the affected or other trapped/stranded trains If required, determining that arrangements have been/will be implemented for humanitarian assistance in accordance with ATOC/ACOP011 (N.B. this will become RDG-ACOP011 when next re-issued) Provision of expertise and advice may include: Identification of specific risks associated with the type and loadings of rail vehicles involved Rail vehicle internal and external construction Rail vehicle access and egress facilities Safe movement of rail vehicles Impact of incident and recovery operations on remainder of commercial rail system Understanding of interfacing agency requirements include: Recognising who the interfacing agencies are, the roles and responsibilities involved (see Element 2.2) and how own expertise can help facilitate the requirements for interfacing agencies to carry out their duties safely and effectively Determination of actions in conjunction with interfacing agencies may include: Methodology for any requirement for the safe evacuation of affected trains Facilitating the on-site needs of emergency services and other agencies
+Unit 2: Incident Site Management and Passenger Welfare Element 2.3: Incident Site Planning and Management Performance Criteria (a) Ensuring that the needs and welfare of passengers are adequately considered (b) Provision of relevant expertise and advice (c) Understanding of interfacing agency requirements (d) Determination of actions in conjunction with interfacing agencies (e) Management and co-ordination of railway undertaking resources to implement actions determined Scope Ensuring that the needs and welfare of passengers are adequately considered may include: - Ensuring that passengers stranded on trains are provided with appropriate information, reassurance and support (making arrangements for more railway undertaking staff to attend if necessary) and that on board environmental conditions and passenger behaviour are continually monitored. - Identifying those who are vulnerable (as a result of medical conditions, age, disability, poor understanding of English, etc.) - Arranging for the provision of water and/or other refreshments if necessary - Determining any subsequent requirements for the evacuation of passengers on the affected train(s) - If required, determining that arrangements have been/will be implemented for humanitarian assistance in accordance with RDG-ACOP011 Provision of expertise and advice may include: - Identification of specific risks associated with the type and loadings of rail vehicles involved - Rail vehicle access and egress facilities - Safe movement of rail vehicles - Impact of incident and recovery operations on remainder of commercial rail system Understanding of interfacing agency requirements include: - Recognising who the interfacing agencies are, the roles and responsibilities involved (see Element 2.2) and how own expertise can help facilitate the requirements for interfacing agencies to carry out their duties safely and effectively Determination of actions in conjunction with interfacing agencies may include: - Methodology for any requirement for the safe evacuation of affected trains - Facilitating the on-site needs of emergency services and other agencies